brimdata/zbpf/README.md

 * Modified two BCC tools to produce Zed directly
     * _snoopexec_, _stacktrace_
     * The [diffs](https://github.com/brimdata/bcc/commit/9a8d6b95ec7bb9490c63f4d82524a58ba0142eeb) are in a [forked repo](https://github.com/brimdata/bcc)
-* Ran experiments on my MacBook using vagrant and recent linux
+* Ran experiments on my MacBook using vagrant and recent Linux
-    * Zed lake runs on linux host
+    * Zed lake runs on Linux host
     * Modified BCC tooling streams super-structured Zed data straight to lake
     * Queries run on desktop host
         * `zapi`
         * Brim app

-**TL;DR** if you want to just play around with this BPF data without setting up a linux environment or even a Zed lake, you can just run Brim using
+**TL;DR** if you want to just play around with this BPF data without setting up a Linux environment or even a Zed lake, you can just run Brim using
 * The [bpf.zson file](bpf.zson) from our BPF experiment, and
 * [sample queries](queries.json) for Brim.